 Register R3 will be used to hold the index into the array.
 This line saves the value so that it can be restored at the end of the macro.

-109+ L R3,=F'10'
+Here we note that the generated line does not have a label; this reflects the fact that line 107, the macro invocation, is not labeled.

 Register R3 is loaded with the index to be used for the macro.
 As the index was specified as a literal in the invocation, this is copied in the macro expansion.
+Were this a keyword macro, the literal would have to be specified in a different manner.
+This is a positional macro, which does not require special handling of literals.

+Page 369 Chapter 19 Revised August 3, 2009 Copyright © 2009 by Edward L. Bosworth, Ph.D.